CodeWorksCreativeHub/mLauncher/README.md

 **mLauncher is proudly licensed under the open source GPL3 license, granting users the freedom to use, study, modify and distribute it at will.**

-The Copyleft provision guarantees that these freedoms remain intact, ensuring that mLauncher will remain a fully open-source project.
+The Copyleft provision guarantees that these freedoms remain intact, ensuring that Multi Launcher will remain a fully open-source project.
 With access to the full source code, anyone can build, fork, and customize the application to their heart's content, unleashing its full potential.

-- mLauncher does not have network access.
-- mLauncher does not collect or transmit any data in any way whatsoever.
+- Multi Launcher does not collect or transmit any data in any way whatsoever.

 ## Permissions